betamore/fewd/slides/unit6.md

 }
 ```

-### - images should only ever be as large as their physical width in pixels
+### - Images should only ever be as large as their physical width in pixels
-### - if nested inside a smaller parent container, then the image should shrink
+### - If nested inside a smaller parent container, then the image should shrink
-### - height will be calculated automatically, will maintain original aspect ratio
+### - Height will be calculated automatically, will maintain original aspect ratio

 ---